MarioGibney/bitcoin-security-research/Tracking Blockspace Market Development.md

 While we believe these metrics provide a much more holistic and indicative view into the development of bitcoin's blockspace market, there are some (at least somewhat) plausible scenarios in which data from our approach would be misleading, at least temporarily.

-The most significant area for improvement on this framework would be a more precise measurement of _blockspace efficiency_. _Outputs/blockweight_ and _outputs/transaction_ can only capture part of the picture.
-In particular, taproot's effect of making outputs more uniform (in appearance and size) leaves open a future scenario where some new technique results in blockspace being used more efficiently (and thereby capturing growing demand), but where it is not reflected in any of the metrics we outline here.
+The most significant area for improvement on this framework would be a more complete measurement of _blockspace efficiency_. _Outputs/blockweight_ and _outputs/transaction_ can only capture part of the picture.
+In particular, taproot's effect of making outputs more uniform (in both appearance and size) leaves open a future scenario where some new technique results in blockspace being used more efficiently and thereby capturing growing demand that is not reflected in any of the metrics we outline here.

 Another open area of research is into blockspace demand elasticity.
 The steady, unchanging supply of 4 MWU per block makes this property more difficult to study than in most goods.

-However, there may be useful information gleaned from examining period of faster and slower block production.
+However, there may be useful information gleaned from examining period of faster and slower block production that can hint at demand elasticity.

-Additionally, while they do not enjoy widespread popular support, various proposals of blocksize changes (including a temporary, several-year decrease) would represent an opportunity to examine this question further.
+Additionally, while they do not enjoy widespread popular support, various existing proposals of blocksize increases or decreases, if deployed, would represent an opportunity to examine this question further.